thomas-liao/Food_Mate/README.md

 There is an easy way to check our server!
 We deployed the whole server on Heroku, so you can eaily check the endpoint of our server by accessing: https://food-mate.herokuapp.com as the base url, the detail of endpoints are stored in FoodMate.postman_collection.json.

-## Backend test

-We also implemented some Unit tests to test the correctness of our logic.

-Path to the test file: src/test/java/com/oose/group18/Controller/SpringDataJpaTest.java

-which includes 5 tests:

-(1)   Find user by id

-(2)   Find user name

-(3)   Find restaurant by Id

-(4)   Find all user

-(5)   Find all restaurant

 ### Recommender System